 Some of our events are kindly sponsored by local businesses but our website, leaflets, advertising and other costs are funded by donations from our volunteers and from individual supporters like you.

 The more funding we receive the more women we can inspire to stand for public office so donate now to play your part.

 Women in Public Life Guernsey is an unincorporated not-for-profit association.

-We are a membership organisation and will hold annual member’s meetings at which our Chair, Treasurer and Secretary will be elected.
+We hold annual member’s meetings at which our Chair, Treasurer and Secretary are elected.

 If you would like to become a formal voting member of Women In Public Life, please print and return this form.

 You don’t have to become a formal member just to keep in touch with us.
 Click here to join our mailing list or to volunteer.